Thruio/ActiveRecord/README.md

 2. Use it as follows:

-    ```bash
 I really aught to write some examples to go with this project.
 For now, have a look at how the [test models](https://github.com/Thruio/ActiveRecord/blob/master/Thru/ActiveRecord/Test/TestModel.php) work

+    ```bash
+    Something needs to be written....
     ```